Popular Stories

 5. Finish and durability

-There are two key things to look out for when selecting paint: finish and durability.
+There are two key factors to consider when selecting paint: finish and durability.

 “Glossy finishes can reflect more light and highlight architectural details, while matte finishes offer a more subdued, modern look.
 We’re not big fans of shine, so we usually opt for low-sheen paint for our exteriors.
 When it comes to durability, your exterior paint needs to withstand the elements, so durability is essential.
 We love Dulux paint for its exceptional performance, durability, and advanced paint technologies – perfect for the harsh Aussie climate.”